Mindhunters: Plot

-Sara finds Vince's body, but Gabe ambushes her.
-The two struggle with each other, believing the other person is the killer.
-Gabe manages to overpower Sara but is then attacked by Lucas.
-Sara eventually recovers and hits Gabe over the head with a fire extinguisher.
-Lucas reveals that he had been wearing a bulletproof vest, allowing him to survive getting shot.
-With Gabe subdued, Lucas expresses doubt that there's enough evidence to prove that Gabe was the killer.
-Sara, however, reveals she found a way to get one step ahead of the killer.
-Knowing that the killer was relying on timed mechanisms and remotes, as well as enjoying watching their anxiety under pressure, she changed one of the clocks to appear slow by fifteen minutes, and covered it in a powder that glows phosphorescently under blacklight; reasoning that the killer wouldn't be able to resist setting the clock to the correct time, she grabs a black light to scan Gabe's hands and reveal him as the killer only to find the marking powder on Lucas' hands instead.
-Lucas confesses that his parents did not die in an accident, but that he killed them.
-Struggling to find more thrilling targets, he joined the FBI and planned to kill his brilliant fellow profilers, the only people he thought would be "worthy prey".
-Lucas tries to drown Sara, but she manages to kick him into the water.
+Gabe later ambushes Sara.
+In the ensuing fight, Gabe overpowers Sara before being attacked by Lucas.
+Sara eventually hits Gabe with a fire extinguisher and subdues him.
+Lucas reveals that he was wearing a bulletproof vest, allowing him to survive getting shot.
+Sara thinks that she found a way to get one step ahead of the killer.
+Knowing that the killer was relying on timed mechanisms and remotes, as well as enjoying watching their anxiety under pressure, she changed a clock to appear slow by fifteen minutes, and covered it in a powder that glows phosphorescently under blacklight.
+Reasoning that the killer would not be able to resist setting the clock to the correct time, she grabs a black light, finding the marking powder on Lucas' hands.
+Lucas confesses that he killed his parents.
+Struggling to find more thrilling targets, he joined the FBI and planned to kill his fellow profilers, the only people he thought would be "worthy prey".
+Lucas tries to drown Sara, who eventually kicks him into the water.

-The two struggle again and recover their weapons underwater, though Sara manages to shoot Lucas dead before he can kill her.
-Gabe recovers from his earlier wound, and when morning arrives, Gabe and Sara flag down a U.S. Navy helicopter to leave the island.
+The two struggle and recover their weapons underwater, though she manages to shoot Lucas dead before he can kill her.
+Gabe recovers from his wounds, and when morning arrives, he and Sara flag down a U.S. Navy helicopter to leave the island.